Neil Ieremia has spread his artistic roots in several rich pasts and grown up and out into a sunlight of his own making.

 Numerous ‘firsts’ for a New Zealand choreographer include sell-out performances at Jacob’s Pillow Dance Festival (USA debut 2004 and 2005), a four-week season on New York City’s 42nd Street, performances at the renowned Cervantino Festival in Mexico, the John F. Kennedy Center for the Performing Arts, and the 2010 Cultural Olympiad in Vancouver.

 Among his many other achievements, Neil has received a 2005 Arts Foundation of New Zealand Laureate Award, and the 2009 Paul D. Fleck Fellowship in the Arts from The Banff Centre, Canada.
 In 2009 Black Grace was presented with a resolution passed by the Guam Legislator in recognition of their work with local communities, and 2010 saw the Mayor of Honolulu officially proclaim the 6th February 2010 as “Black Grace Day”.
-Most recently Black Grace received a Herald Angel Award at the 2014 Edinburgh Festival Fringe.
+Black Grace received a Herald Angel Award at the 2014 Edinburgh Festival Fringe.
+In 2015, Neil received a City of Porirua Anniversary Award and the Senior Pacific Artist Award from Creative New Zealand.
+Most recently, Neil was appointed an Officer of the New Zealand Order of Merit for services to dance.